This article comes from a guest contributor.

-For those are the microlevel of an economy, a company in hardship is a serious danger.
+For those are the micro level of an economy, a company in hardship is a danger.
 It is not just one job that is lost.
 Layoffs act like an infection, gathering momentum, and spreading throughout families, neighborhoods, and the entire community.
 When families are affected, they reduce their spending and tighten the budget.
 This reduced financial activity impacts local businesses and those families that operate them.
 As more and more families curb their purchases, businesses make fewer sales, which lowers the tax revenues that fund the various areas of the government.
 However, low-income services are in greater demand, yet there is no additional income stream to sustain them or expand them.
-As individuals decrease the demand for certain goods services, manufacturers experience fewer sales and are forced to eliminate jobs or other expenses.
+As individuals decrease the demand for certain goods and services, manufacturers experience fewer sales and are forced to eliminate jobs or other expenses.
 This starts the vicious cycle all over again.

 The Untold Effects

-So much of the concern with layoffs deal with the economy but consider the individual mental health effects.
+So much of the concern with layoffs deals with the economy but considers the individual mental health effects.
 As an employee experience a loss of identity, either through a layoff from a well-loved position or through the inadequacy and rejection felt during the job search, the mental and emotional state of the individual is challenged.
 Feelings of depression and anxiety can increase substance abuse and negative impact on interpersonal relationships.
 As unemployment continues, the effects on a person’s mental health continue to worsen.
-In extreme cases, the depression has been known to lead to suicide, although many studies have also drawn a correlation between unemployment and suicide rates in certain demographics.
+In extreme cases, depression has been known to lead to suicide, although many studies have also drawn a correlation between unemployment and suicide rates in certain demographics.

 It is not just the individual who experiences negative thoughts and emotions over the situation.
 Family members, such as a spouse or children, also feel the impact of job loss.
-When children experience stress at home, it can lead to increased anxiety and disruptive behaviors within a classroom or social gathering.
+When children experience stress at home, it can lead to increased anxiety and disruptive behaviors within a classroom or at social gatherings.
 Divorce rates tend to increase in response to unemployment conditions, furthering the negative impact job loss has in areas of relationships.

 When thought of as an isolated case, a layoff doesn’t seem too threatening.
 However, consider the immediate impact of the situation at the micro-level and judge for yourself how damaging it can be.